ensteitz/LING-L545/04_Morphology/README.md

 # Morphology Practical:

-## Instructions: need to be updated
+## Instructions:

-   To see the result of the ... do the following line in terminal:
+   To see the result of the practical, please view the files headed with `3kor`.
+This includes:

-    `insert code`

-## Results: need to be updated

-   I stored the results of this command in the file `file name`.

-   More instructions:

-    `insert code`
+    3kor.lexc
+    3kor.lexc.hfst
+    3kor.lexc.png
+    3kor.twol
+    3kor.twol.hfst

+   and

+    3kor.class.png
+    3kor.gen.hfst

 ## References: